 - Business communication and informal networking

-- Real meetings of buyers of grain and other agricultural products and sellers from the countries of the Black Sea region, Europe
+- Real meetings between buyers of grain and other agricultural products and sellers from the countries of Europe, Black Sea region, Central Asia

 - Opportunity for logistics companies to communicate directly with traders

-- Meetings on the sidelines, which often allow you to find out what will not be said from the rostrum...
+- Meetings on the sidelines, which often allow you to learn what will not be said from the tribune...

-- Trends in the development of the Turkish market of grains and by-products: prospects for 2022/23
+- Development of Turkish market of grains, oilseeds and by-products: prospects-2022/23

-- Potential of Kazakhstan on the market of durum wheat and pulses
+- The role of Kazakhstan on the world markets of grains and oilseeds